 7.2.2.3.
-Temporary specific case (T1) Ireland and United Kingdom time schedule for the transition from alphanumeric train running numbers to numeric train running numbers in the target system.
+Temporary specific case (T1) Ireland and the UK for Northern Ireland and United Kingdom

-For the implementation of point 4.2.3.2.1, Ireland and United Kingdom are using alphanumeric number in the existing systems.
-The MS set out the requirements and
+For the implementation of point 4.2.3.2.1, Ireland and the UK for Northern Ireland and United Kingdom are using alphanumeric number in the existing systems.
+The MS set out the requirements and time schedule for the transition from alphanumeric train running numbers to numeric train running numbers in the target system.